 It’s well known that mobile games are resource-hungry apps.
 That’s why they become the best candidate for testing underlying system performance.
 Google has made lots of improvements in the Android 8 Run Time over Android 7, so we decided to test it out with two popular games, Flappy Bird and Super Mario, to have a better understanding of what makes the Run Time on Android 8 so much better.

 When it comes to performance, the main parameters to test against are FPS, CPU and Memory consumption.
 This is what we found:

 From the graphs for FlappyBird we see that the CPU usage is around 18% and memory consumption is around 80 MB in Android 7.
-For a simple game like Flappy bird we can see comparable performance in Android 8.
+For a simple game like Flappy bird, we can see a comparable performance in Android 8.
 We tested it on a pre-release Android 8 when it showed jagged rendering.

 We are working towards a more detailed analysis, which will give us more insights into potential differences.
-We will also run these tests on several games which utilize a lot of phone resources where we will be able to tell if Android 8 is actually better than Android 7 or not.
+We will also run these tests on several games that utilize a lot of phone resources where we will be able to tell if Android 8 is actually better than Android 7 or not.